 We eventually concluded that “West Castle 2” couldn’t be the summit because it doesn’t line up exactly to the west of Castle Peak.
 It does of course, offer an excellent view of said peak as well as Windsor Mountain.
 The summit of Victoria Peak can be seen to the left of Castle Peak while the high point of Victoria Ridge is on the far right.
 The front range mountains had much more snow on them after last week’s inclement weather.

 The view north along Lys Ridge.
-Our next destination for the day, Lys Peak, can be seen in the far distance to the left of centre.
-I decided to call it, Lys Peak, because that is what Rick Collier had referred to it as on Bivouac.
+Our next destination for the day, the summit of Lys Ridge, can be seen in the far distance to the left of centre.

 The view north at West Castle as well as our route along the ridge.
 So much colour!